ldtteam/MinecoloniesWiki/source/buildings/fletcher.md

 <br>

-# Bakery GUI
+# Fletcher's Hut GUI

-When accessing the Fletcher block by right-clicking on it, you will see a GUI with different options:
+When accessing the Fletcher's Hut block by right-clicking on it, you will see a GUI with different options:

 <div class="row">
   <div class="col-sm-12 col-md">